Posterior Meta-Replay for Continual Learning

-Our results from the SplitCIFAR-10 experiment (cf. Sec. \ref{sec:split:cifar}) are reported in Table \ref{sm:tab:split:cifar}.
-All experiments are conducted with a Resnet-32 as main network \cite{he2016resnet} using batch normalization in all convolutional layers.
+Our results from the SplitCIFAR-10 experiment (cf. Sec. \ref{sec:split:cifar}) conducted with a Resnet-32 as main network \cite{he2016resnet} are reported in Table \ref{sm:tab:split:cifar}.
+We use batch normalization in all convolutional layers.
 The batch normalization weights are part of the trainable weights captured by the \textsc{WG} system.
 The batchnorm statistics are checkpointed and stored at the end of training for each task.
 Specifically, in the final model, each task embedding has an associated set of batchnorm statistics that will be loaded into the main network when the task embedding is selected.

-In this experiment, \textsc{PR-BbB} performs best, followed by \textsc{PR-Dirac}.
-As for PermutedMNIST, \textsc{PR-SSGE} struggles, potentially due to the increased task difficulty.
-All three task-inference criteria perform similar, with \textsc{Ent} usually leading to the best results.
-The \textsc{Fine-Tuning} baseline reveals that PR-CL methods slightly suffer from a stability-plasticity dilemma, and the use of a shared meta-model seems to affect \textsc{TG-during} accuracies.
+In this experiment, \textit{PosteriorReplay-BbB} performs best, followed by \textit{PosteriorReplay-Dirac}.
+As for PermutedMNIST, \textit{PosteriorReplay-SSGE} struggles, potentially due to the increased task difficulty.
+All three task inference criteria perform similarly, with \textit{Ent} usually leading to the best results.
+The \textit{Fine-Tuning} baseline reveals that \textit{PosteriorReplay} methods slightly suffer from a stability-plasticity dilemma, and the use of a shared meta-model seems to affect \textit{TGiven-During} accuracies.
+Also here we see that when using batches of samples for task inference as in \textit{PosteriorReplay-BbB-BW}, one can almost match task-given (\textit{TGiven}) and task-inferred (\textit{TInfer}) scores.
+Note, that this is just a statistical accumulation effect based on the fact that we choose the correct task identity for individual sample points above chance level, and therefore the improvements due to batch-wise inference are not directly linked to the task-difficulty.
+We also observe improvements in \textit{TInfer-Final (Ent)} when fine-tuning on coresets (\textit{PosteriorReplay-BbB-CS}).
+However, these improvements are not as large as for SplitMNIST (cf. Table \ref{sm:tab:split:arch:default:mlp}).
+In addition, the small coresets interfere with the \textit{TGiven-Final} accuracy, suggesting that this coreset size is not sufficient to capture the richness and diversity of the data from a task.